 During the onset of the coronavirus pandemic, PUMA did some amazing things to connect with customers and remain engaged.

-Even though many gyms were, and still are closed, customers continued purchasing athletic leisure from the brand.
+Even though many gyms were, and still are closed, loyal customers continued purchasing athletic leisure from the brand.

 Alex Timlin (SVP Verticals, Emarsys) spoke with Rick Almeida (VP of Ecommerce, PUMA) to share with you: